z9er/CyberpunkTHING/README.md

 **Could not download x**:

 If a mod updated and the old files got deleted, it may be impossible to download them.
-In this case just wait till I update the Modlist.
+In this case just wait until there is a list update

 **Wabbajack could not find my game folder**: